DeepearthDigital/weatheralertsglobal/readme.txt

 Celery terminal run:
-celery -A celery_app worker -l info
+celery -A tasks worker --loglevel=info

 For production, need to set the following